 Joint Rule 304 provides that at the beginning of each legislative biennium, the presiding officers shall establish procedures that govern public hearings, work sessions and confirmation hearings.
 Once established, copies of the procedures must be sent to the committees, the Secretary of the Senate, the Clerk of the House and the Executive Director of the Legislative Council.
-A committee by majority vote may make exceptions to the rules and notify the presiding officers of exceptions to the rules.
+A committee by majority vote may propose exceptions to the rules; exceptions are subject to the approval of the presiding officers.
 Final committee rules must be posted and made available upon request at all public hearings and work sessions.